davidgraeff/firestore-db-and-auth-rs/examples/readme.md

 * Build and run with `cargo run --example firebase_user`.

+## Session cookie example

+This example shows how to exchange a ID token, usually given by the firebase web framework on the client side, into a server-side session cookie.

+Firebase Auth provides server-side session cookie management for traditional websites that rely on session cookies.
+This solution has several advantages over client-side short-lived ID tokens, which may require a redirect mechanism each time to update the session cookie on expiration.

+* Build and run with `cargo run --example session_cookie`.

 ## Rocket Protected Route example

 [Rocket](https://rocket.rs) is a an easy to use web-framework for Rust.